 Welcome to the British Columbia Goat Association

-MeetingsMonthly meetings will be announced on Facebook and are open to all current members and first time guests.
+MeetingsMonthly meetings will be announced on Facebook and are open to all CURRENT MEMBERS and INVITED guests.

 Max ONE hour per meeting!

-Normally held the second Tuesday of the month, 6:00 PM.
-We will meet on Tuesday, Jan 13, 2026.
+Normally held the third Tuesday of the month, 6:00 PM.
+We will meet on Tuesday, June16, 2026.
 Join the call by clicking on this link at 6:00 PM!
 2025/26 BCGA BOARD

 NEW MEMBERSHIP APPLICATION FORM!

 We have a new form that will address some of the clunky issues of the old one, and will make recordkeeping easier.
 It's time to renew for 2026 - click on the image above to take it out for a spin!
 Our rates remain the same, $45/single, $60/family.
-Even if you hate meetings, join us, skip the meetings and your money will go to a good cause - education and support of goats and goat programs in BC. ~Linda |
+Even if you hate meetings, join us, skip the meetings and your money will go to a good cause - education and support of goats and goat programs in BC. ~Linda | ||||||

 |